ataricoder/clean-em-prod/README.md

 I couldnt get the Ionicons to work, might have to survive with another library or local svg icons Look at Screens and Navigation at min 18

+---

+## First Run - @riegelc

+1. Clone the project, download it locally, put it somewhere where you remember
+2. CD into the project, run npm install in it
+3. Run `expo start` to run local server
+4. Show iOS and Android Emulators in meeting